sybrew/the-seo-framework/readme.txt

 TODO "Want to opt out of future, infrequent, admin-only, non-recurring, and non-intrusive suggestions?
 Add this to your wp-config file: `define( 'TSF_DISABLE_SUGGESTIONS', true );`

-TODO Opt-in for asynchronous SEO Bars?
-It is possible now! :)
-TODO move the class constants to interfaces?
-This will allow free access...

-TODO The dropdown menus may overflow in the classic/block sidebar (notortiously in Focus)... fix their max-width?

 TODO re-affirm all changes.
 TODO quality-control the deprecations.
 TODO test RTL.